SAP-samples/teched2025-DA160/exercises/ex3/README.md

 Due to the technical and time limitations, we will use guided tours for activities that are one-time.
 This particular section will go into detail about one of the steps mentioned earlier and explain how to centrally maintain the row level security for one instance of S/4HANA PCE within a formation.
 It will show you how the data access control is maintained in the S/4HANA reuse space.
 All the dimensions within `Working Capital Insights` must have the row-level security maintained.

 ### Guided Tour:
-<b>Start the tour [here](https://tour-viewer.platform.saleo.io/b8a59936-3d02-4f1f-a4e9-13b322bfa18d).</b> Explanations are provided below to help you understand the exercise.
+<b>Start the tour [here](https://tour-viewer.platform.saleo.io/b8a59936-3d02-4f1f-a4e9-13b322bfa18d).</b> Open the guided tour using the context menu and selecting Open link in new tab to stay keep the exercise page open.
+Explanations are provided below to help you understand the exercise.

 ### Explanations:
 > [!Note]